opensource-spraakherkenning-nl/ASR_NL_results/index.md

 *RU = Radboud University*

-Three datasets related to the medical domain are used (see mor details in the file RU/wer.md)
+Three datasets related to the medical domain are used (see mor details in the file RU/wer.md).

+These results were achieved during the PDI-SSH Homo Medicinalis ([HoMed](https://homed.ruhosting.nl/)) project (2021-2024).

 ## Contributions